 Article XI (Amendments).

-Except as provided in Paragraph 1 of this
+Except as provided in Paragraph 1 of this Article XI, these bylaws may be amended by a majority vote of the Board of Directors.

 ARTICLE XII

 MISCELLANEOUS

 Authority to Bind the Corporation.
 The Board of Directors may authorize any officer or agent to enter into any grant, contract, or other instrument on behalf of the Corporation, and such authority may be general or confined to specific instances.
 Except as authorized by these Bylaws or the Board of Directors, no officer, agent, or employee of the Corporation shall have any authority to bind the Corporation by any grant, contract, or instrument, or to pledge its credit or to render it liable for any purpose or in any amount.